whitelunarium/pages_fork/_posts/Foundation/B-tools_and_equipment/2025-04-15-tools_accounts.md

 * **Email Account**: Create or use a personal email account (e.g., Gmail) for development and accessibility.
   * **Sign Up**: [Create a Gmail Account](https://accounts.google.com/signup)
   * Many tools support logging in with Gmail, making it a convenient choice.
 Avoid using your school email for these accounts.
+Since your Gmail prefix is unique in the world, it may be a good choice for User ID on other setups on this page.

 * **Slack Account**: Register for Slack using your personal email (e.g., Gmail).
   * **Sign Up**: [Create a Slack Account](https://slack.com/get-started#/)